The Orbit Space and Basic Forms of a Proper Lie Groupoid: Introduction

+At this point it is natural for the reader to ask whether the properness condition on a Lie groupoid in Theorem~\ref{t:main} can be relaxed.
+At this time, the author is not aware of an example in which the isomorphism does \emph{not} hold.
+Indeed, even when the quotient has trivial topology but non-trivial diffeology, such as the $1$-dimensional irrational torus, Theorem~\ref{t:main} still holds; see \cite[Example 5.11]{KW}.

+This paper is broken down as follows: Section~\ref{s:background} reviews the theory of diffeology.
+Section~\ref{s:basic differential forms} reviews and develops needed results on basic differential forms on Lie groupoids from a categorical perspective.
+Section~\ref{s:linearisation} reviews linearizations, and proves Theorem~\ref{t:main}.

+We end this introduction with a brief survey of related ideas in the literature.
+For instance, the functor $\Psi$ between Lie groupoids and diffeological spaces appears in the literature already, sometimes in disguise.
+It follows from \cite{IZKZ} that the restriction of $\Psi$ to effective orbifolds, viewed as effective proper \'etale Lie groupoids, is essentially injective on objects.
+There is a similar functor to (Sikorski) differential spaces that factors through $\Psi$; see \cite[Theorem B]{watts-orb} for details.
+The point-of-view of stacks over manifolds is taken in \cite{WW}, in which a functor sending a stack to its underlying diffeological coarse moduli space is constructed; as differentiable stacks are represented by Lie groupoids, this is just a stacky manifestation of the functor $\Psi$ above extended to all stacks.
+Finally, a more detailed study of when and how a diffeologically smooth map between orbit spaces is in the image of the functor $\Psi$ appears in \cite{KZ}.

-The author would like to thank Rui Loja Fernandes, Eugene Lerman, and Ioan M\u{a}rcu\c{t} for many illuminating discussions about Lie groupoids, and Yael Karshon for her comments.
+The author would like to thank Rui Loja Fernandes, Eugene Lerman, and Ioan M\u{a}rcu\c{t} for many illuminating discussions about Lie groupoids, and Yael Karshon for her comments and encouragement to publish this note.